 - Certain demands on our Mission Control

-- And any custom requests for the payload.
+- And any additional custom requests for the payload

-And above all, we are open to ideas to figure out together out to utilize the unique environment of space for all sorts of reasons.
+And above all, we are open to ideas to figure out together how to utilize the unique environment of space for all sorts of reasons.

 At the same time, we begin putting together the Safety Data Package for their experiment.

 This will be reviewed by the NASA Payload Safety Data Panel up to four times before getting it final approval.
 Nanoracks tries to work in concert with the NASA Safety team to avoid any major issues during this process.

 Nanoracks also works with the Payload Operations team at Marshall Spaceflight Center to develop the crew procedures for the experiment should the crew need to be involved on orbit.
 MSFC also helps us get the experiment activity on the schedule for the International Space Station.